chesedo/chesedo.github.io/content/blog/2024-09-25-despatma-with-singleton-and-scoped-support.md

 This type hint is supplied inside the lifetime attribute.
 Eg `#[Singleton(Postgres)]`
-This is also required for any methods which return an `impl Trait`
+This is always required for any methods which return an `impl Trait`

 ## Usage
 This updates adds a `new_scope()` method.